lalagreen/Nodejs-Paypal-int/README.md

 # Nodejs-Paypal-int
 Node.js PayPal REST App Sample

-Example showing how to use the PayPal REST SDK with Node.js to take a payment Version
+Example showing how to use the PayPal REST api with Node.js to take a payment Version

 1.0.0